Approximate full conformal prediction in an RKHS: State of the art

 Another line of research exploits specific settings where closed-form formulas are available which express the trained predictor as a function of the possible output value.
 For instance \citet{nouretdinov2001ridge} bypass the computational bottleneck using this trick in the context of ridge regression, and \citet{burnaev2016conformalized} address kernel ridge regression similarly.
-This approach has been further extended to regularized variants of linear regression such as Elastic Net and LASSO \citet{ndiaye2019computing} and \citet{lei2019fast}.
-More recently \citet{ndiaye2023root} exploit the assumed hat-shape of the p-value function and resort to root-finding methods for computing full conformal prediction region.
-Unfortunately such an explicit computation of the full conformal prediction region is limited to specific settings and remains prohibited in full generality.
+This approach has been further extended to regularized variants of linear regression such as Elastic Net and LASSO by \citet{ndiaye2019computing} and \citet{lei2019fast}.
+More recently, \citet{ndiaye2023root} exploit the assumed hat-shape of the p-value function and resort to root-finding methods for computing full-conformal prediction-region.
+Unfortunately such an explicit computation of the full-conformal prediction-region is limited to specific settings and remains prohibited in full generality.

-The present work rather describes a \emph{generic (distribution-free) strategy for approximating the full conformal prediction region} without any preliminary splitting of the data.
+The present work rather describes a \emph{generic (distribution-free) strategy for approximating the full-conformal prediction-region} without any preliminary splitting of the data.
 The idea of designing such an approximation is not new.
-Uniform stability bounds are harnessed by \citet{ndiaye2022stable} for building an approximate full conformal prediction region, which requires training only one predictor.
-Although their approximation contains the full conformal one, no theoretical guarantees are provided on the size of the approximating region.
+Uniform stability-bounds are harnessed by \citet{ndiaye2022stable} for building an approximate full-conformal prediction-region, which requires training only one predictor.
+Although their approximation contains the full-conformal one, no theoretical guarantees are provided on the size of the approximating region.
 Moreover, the computed approximation suffers from the worst-case behavior encoded by the uniform stability notion used at the core of the approximation.
 In the context of classification, \citet{martinez2023approximating} approximate a trained predictor by means of \emph{Influence Functions} \citep{chernick1982influence}.
-This approximation allows them to derive \emph{asymptotic confidence prediction regions}, which converge to the full conformal prediction region as the number of observations grows.
+This approximation allows them to derive \emph{asymptotic-confidence prediction-regions}, which converge to the full-conformal prediction-region as the number of observations grows.